hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > That's worshipped now eastward of Temple Bar;
 >
-> From this he augured that a specious bill,
+> From this he augured that a specious bill[^57],
 >
 > Saying, "Supper, Gratis", might his ball-room fill.

->
+[^57]:
+	A ball-bill has recently been put forth by the professor alluded to, (who has been before noticed), printed in a particular manner.
+The words "Supper, Gratis," very large.
+The following extract will show how ingeniously it is contrived for the purposes of deception.

+	### City of London tavern.

+	### Mister ---'s ball,

+	### February, 1824.

+	### The splendor will surpass any thing of the kind ever witnessed.

+	### The band will consist of violins, flutes, clarionets, serpents, violincellos, double bass's, &c. but neither six harps, nor two bands.

+	### Supper will be provided.
+Order of the dancing will be given gratis.

 > So he puts out a pompous bill of fare,
 >
 > Contrived in hopes the public to ensnare;
 >
 > The interlines in type of smallest size,
 >
-> "A Pearl", or "Diamond", these blind lines supplies
+> "A Pearl", or "Diamond"[^58], these blind lines supplies

->
+[^58]: Pearl and Diamond are printers' technical names for very small, neat type.

 > His large lines were in type which you might read,
 >
 > On foot or horseback at the swiftest speed;